sourabhyadav/Sharing-Knowledge/awesome_deep_trackers.md

 **Cons:**
 Tracking accuracy is highly sensitive to object detection accuracy.
-To get best performance you have to provide object bounding box for each frame.
+To get best performance you have to provide an object bounding box for each frame.
 Variety of tunable thresholds to play around.
 Object missing mechanism is poor.
 Consecutive 3 detections are required to generate track ID.